 Our propagation specialists are experienced field biologists with a keen awareness of condor behavior and social structure.
 They create conditions that not only keep condor parents secure and content, but also prepare the young hatchlings to become wild survivors.

-Because condors are highly intelligent and curious, they can

-rapidly learn to associate humans with food rewards.
+Because condors are highly intelligent and curious, they can rapidly learn to associate humans with food rewards.
 This can spell disaster for a condor, especially one destined to fly free near a high-tourist area like the Grand Canyon.
 To keep our young condors from becoming familiar with humans, we design their enclosures so they rarely see or hear people.
 We even employ a small herd of goats to clear nearby brush rather than using mowers!
 Thanks to the success of condor breeding programs, four of the original 22 are so well-represented in the wild population's genetics that they are no longer needed for breeding.
 Those hardy, long-lived birds returned to the wild homes they inhabited forty years ago to live their remaining years with hundreds of free-flying descendants-no longer the "last" of their kind.

-Conservation Breeding

-aul Spurling

-The Peregrine Fund

-A single, fertile egg can hold the fate of an entire species inside its fragile shell- a fact woefully apparent to our founders as they struggled almost 50 years ago to coax a viable egg from the Peregrine Falcons entrusted to them.
+01/2019 Conservation Breeding aul Spurling A single, fertile egg can hold the fate of an entire species inside its fragile shell- a fact woefully apparent to our founders as they struggled almost 50 years ago to coax a viable egg from the Peregrine Falcons entrusted to them.
 Even more rare and precious were the tiny eggs laid by the last four Mauritius Kestrels in our care a few years later.
 Those early experiences led to breakthroughs in biology and species recovery, and they also laid the foundation for The Peregrine Fund: raptor breeding experts and, more importantly, dedicated people who find a way no matter how daunting...

-Our current breeding population at the World Center for Birds of Prey consists of 15 Taita Falcons and two Northern Aplomado Falcons, as well as 52 California Condors.

-Taita Falcons (photo, right) are exhibiting signs of decline in their native East Africa.
-As we learn more about this species' habitat, needs, and threats, we are establishing a breeding protocol in case a restoration project becomes necessary.

-We have assisted partners around the globe in establishing their own breeding programs.
-In Hawaii, for example, we hatched numerous endangered songbirds in captivity for the first time, then transferred the facility to local partners.

-We support the Philippine Eagle Foundation in its restoration efforts, using our breeding and release experience with large forest eagles like the Harpy Eagle to advise their biologists.

-Since hatching our first Peregrine Falcon in 1973, we have served as the global expert in captive propagation of endangered birds of prey.
+The Peregrine Fund Our current breeding population at the World Center for Birds of Prey consists of 16 Taita Falcons, two female Orange Breasted Falcons and 65 California Condors.
+Taita Falcons (right) show signs of decline in their native East Africa.
+We established a breeding protocol in case restoration is necessary.
+In 2018, we began assisted propagation of the Puerto Rican Sharp-shinned Hawk after Hurricane Maria.
+First-clutch eggs were removed from wild nests, allowing pairs to produce a second clutch.
+We hatched the removed eggs at a facility in Puerto Rico, raising chicks in sibling groups until old enough for release.
+This effort essentially tripled production for 2018.
+We assist worldwide in establishing breeding programs.
+In Hawaii, for example, we hatched endangered songbirds in captivity for the first time, then transferred the facility to local partners.
+We support the Philippine Eagle Foundation with breeding and release experience we've gained working with large forest eagles like the Harpy Eagle.
+01/2019 Since hatching our first Peregrine Falcon in 1973, we have served as the global expert in captive propagation of endangered birds of prey.
 Those last four Mauritius Kestrels were the forebears of a now-thriving population, and the lessons we learned have been handed down as well.
-Altogether our staff has reared more than 3,000 Peregrine Falcons, 2,000 Northern Aplomado Falcons, and 250 California Condors-plus 18 other species from Harpy Eagles to American Kestrels.
+Altogether our staff has reared more than 4,000 Peregrine Falcons, 2,000 Northern Aplomado Falcons, and 270 California Condors-plus 19 other species from Harpy Eagles to Puerto Rican Sharp-shinned Hawks.
 Today we manage the world's largest captive population of California Condors, the most endangered bird in North America.